 Every student is entitled to a safe school environment free from discrimination, harassment, intimidation, and bullying.
 The District's policies on discrimination, harassment, intimidation, and bullying can be accessed on the District's website.
-Copies are available in the school office.
+Copies are available on the District web site at www.fjuhsd.org.
 The policies include: